 Before you start the importation process, here are some things you need to consider doing.
 You may already know these steps if you are running a transaction business for years.

-The below step by step guide can help you know the import rules set by the Canadian government.
+Below are my go-to steps that can help you know the import rules set by the Canadian government.